-Welcome to Action on Elder Abuse Scotland Challenging harm & abuse of older people Action on Elder Abuse (AEA) Scotland works to protect older people from harm, abuse and neglect.
+Welcome to Action on Elder Abuse Scotland Action on Elder Abuse (AEA) Scotland works to protect older people from harm, abuse and neglect.
 We support those experiencing (or at risk of) harm, as well as raising awareness and advocating effective prevention.
-We’re part of the organisation, Action on Elder Abuse, who work across England, Scotland, Wales and Northern Ireland, and we were the first charity to address elder abuse and the only charity in the UK working on the issue exclusively today.
-Call our Scottish Helpline for confidential advice & support 080 8808 8141 Highlight: Our Helpline and Recovery Project feature on Kingdom FM - find out more here Call us now on 080 8808 8141 "On behalf of my dad and family, we would just like to say thank you for pointing me towards AEA Scotland.
-They have given our family such support at a time when we feel helpless" Just some of the feedback from one of our Helpline callers - our Helpline really makes a difference to the lives of older people!
-Call us now - 080 8808 8141 People’s Postcode Trust is a grant-giving charity funded entirely by players of People’s Postcode Lottery.
+We’re part of the UK-wide organisation, Action on Elder Abuse - the only charity in the UK working on this issue exclusively today.
+Highlight: Bookings now open for our 2019 national conference Also: Donate to Action on Elder Abuse and get a free Will "On behalf of my dad and family, we would just like to say thank you for pointing me towards AEA Scotland.
+They have given our family such support at a time when we felt helpless" Just some of the feedback from one of our Helpline callers - our Helpline really makes a difference to the lives of older people!
+Call our Scottish Helpline for confidential advice & support 080 8808 8141 People’s Postcode Trust is a grant-giving charity funded entirely by players of People’s Postcode Lottery.
 Our project received £6,480 from the Trust toward our Elder Abuse Recovery Project in Fife.
 Find out about the People's Postcode Lottery here.
 Back to main home page AEA Scotland home page About AEA Scotland Who we are Our staff Our volunteers Our supporters Contact AEA Scotland How we help In Scotland Our volunteers Additional links: Who we are Our staff Our supporters AEA Scotland’s volunteers are at the heart of our work, especially in relation to our direct work with older people.
 All our volunteers receive full training and support, and have the relevant skills, knowledge and empathy to provide a meaningful and personalised service to those we support.
 Helpline volunteers: Our Helpline is operated by a team of volunteers and AEA Scotland staff.
 Our volunteers live in various parts of Scotland, and have received extensive training in issues relating to elder abuse, adult support and protection, and other local sources of support in Scotland.
 Other volunteers: We also have a team of volunteers in other parts of the country who act as advocates for our work.
 They help us by raising awareness of our work, handing out leaflets and posters in their area, and signposting people to our services.
 Are you interested in volunteering?
 If you’re interested in any of the above roles, please contact Brian Rapley at [email protected] or call 0749 632 801.
 We’re always looking for support with other areas too, so if you think you can support us in other ways, please get in touch with Brian.
 You may be able to help us with some of the following: administration IT social media research policy work Full details of all the volunteering roles available with the charity are available on our Volunteering page, where you can also access job descriptions and apply online.